Course Outline

 Format:

-This task will be to write a reflective essay.
+This task will be a written task.

 Criteria: